-&lt;sup>16 The budget referenced in this RAP Addendum is based on the estimated budget.
-It will be possible with a second site visit information after the meeting in Q2 2025 for the budget to be issued.
+The budget referenced in this RAP Addendum is based on the estimated budget.
+A second site visit will be scheduled after the meeting in Q2 2025.
+Once the site visit information is available, the budget will be issued.
 The budget will then be revised and shared by the Project Company.